Self-EvolveRec: Self-Evolving Recommender Systems with LLM-based Directional Feedback: Experiments

-To bridge the gap between static metrics and actual user satisfaction, we adopt the agentic simulation environment from Agent4Rec~\cite{zhang2024generative} and PUB~\cite{ma2025pub} as a scalable proxy for A/B testing.
-In this dynamic environment, generative agents driven by distinct traits (e.g., Big Five) are presented with pages of four items and decide whether to continue or terminate the session based on relevance and diversity.
-Following Agent4Rec, we quantify this simulation using three key metrics: \textbf{View} (item view ratio), \textbf{Satisfy} (a comprehensive score about recommender from 1 to 10), and \textbf{Depth} (the number of pages explored before termination). { Notably, in the Agent4Rec setup, agents terminate recommendation sessions upon encountering unsatisfactory items, indicating that a higher \textbf{Depth} signifies successful user retention through consistently relevant recommendations.} The results of the user satisfaction are summarized in Table~\ref{tab: user simulation test}.
-From the results, we have the following observations: \textbf{1)} ~\proposed~ consistently outperforms all baselines across all satisfaction-oriented metrics (i.e., View, Satisfy, and Depth) regardless of the seed model.
-These results demonstrate that the directional feedback from the user simulator (i.e., $\mathcal{R}_{\text{SIM}}$) enables the models to evolve beyond mere accuracy, substantially improving the perceived quality of recommendations from a user-centric perspective, and sustaining user engagement for longer durations. \textbf{2)} In contrast, AlphaEvolve and DeepEvolve show suboptimal generalization to user-centric metrics and, in some cases, even underperform the initial models.
+In this dynamic environment, generative agents driven by distinct traits (e.g., Big Five) are presented with pages of four items and are asked to decide whether to continue or terminate the session based on relevance and diversity of recommended items.
+Following Agent4Rec, we quantify this simulation using three key user-centric metrics: \textbf{View} (item view ratio), \textbf{Satisfy} (a comprehensive score about recommender from 1 to 10), and \textbf{Depth} (the number of pages explored before termination).
+Notably, in the Agent4Rec setup, agents terminate recommendation sessions upon encountering unsatisfactory items, indicating that a higher \textbf{Depth} signifies successful user retention through consistently relevant recommendations.
+The results of the user satisfaction are summarized in Table~\ref{tab: user simulation test}.
+From the results, we have the following observations: \textbf{1)} \proposed~consistently outperforms all baselines across all satisfaction-oriented metrics (i.e., View, Satisfy, and Depth) under \textbf{both Agent4Rec and PUB}, regardless of the seed model.
+The gains under PUB are particularly informative: since PUB's Big Five persona scheme is fundamentally distinct from the Activity/Conformity/Diversity scheme used by SIM during evolution, these results confirm that \proposed~does not overfit to the critique style of its own optimization-time simulator.
+Instead, the directional feedback from $\mathcal{R}_{\text{SIM}}$ enables the models to evolve beyond mere accuracy, substantially improving the perceived quality of recommendations from a user-centric perspective and sustaining user engagement for longer durations. \textbf{2)} In contrast, AlphaEvolve and DeepEvolve show suboptimal generalization to user-centric metrics and, in some cases, even underperform the initial seed models.
 This suggests that scalar metric-only optimization is insufficient to capture the complex dynamics of the user experience.
 Without guidance, the evolved models tend to overfit to narrow numerical targets, which degrades overall user satisfaction.

-\subsubsection{\textbf{Codebase Quality Evaluation.}}
+\subsubsection{\textbf{Codebase Quality Evaluation}}